andrianaimisa/mgritts.github.io/_posts/2016-06-01-visualize-utilization-distribution.md

 Warning, if `dplyr` is loaded after `adehabitatHR` 2 functions will be masked from `adehabitatHR` (`adehabitatHR::id` and `MASS::select`), or a dependency.
 I recommend loading `dplyr` first. `maptools` will install several geographic dependencies if they aren't already installed.

-The data is from a mule deer with a GPS collar several years ago.
+The data is from a animal with a GPS collar several years ago.
 The `sp` package doesn't play nicely with `tbl_df` classes from `dplyr` so convert to a dataframe, then a SpatialPointsDataFrame for use in `adehabitatHR`.
 I specify the projection of the data with the EPSG ID.
 I find this to be a shortcut over specifying the entire Coordinate Reference System.
 26911 is for UTM Zone 11, 4326 is for WGS84 longlat.
 Then estimate a kernel density utilization distribution.

 Plot the points and utilization distribution last.
 I use the colors from `viridis` rather than base R because they look better, and are easier to see.